2CoderOK/jp-trainer/README.md

 Jazz Piano Trainer

-This is a desktop application that might help you learn modes and chords ;)
+This is a desktop application that might help you learn modes and chords ;) You can use your midi keyboard to input notes.

 The application is using midio, python-rtmidi, pygame and tkinter libraries.